A stable implementation of a data-driven scale-aware mesoscale parameterization: Conclusions and discussion

-Our methodology paves the way for researchers and ocean modelers to implement and test subgrid ML parameterizations in state-of-the-art ocean models.
+Our methodology enables researchers and ocean modelers to implement and test subgrid machine-learning parameterizations in state-of-the-art ocean models.
 As with all parameterizations in current climate models, the ZB20 parameterization required tuning.
-The succinct interpretable form of the subgrid model allowed us to study its physical and numerical properties in detail.
+The succinct, interpretable form of the subgrid ZB20 model allowed us to study its physical and numerical properties in detail.
 We leveraged the filtering schemes to extract the parameterization effect on the large-scale flow and to avoid the grid-scale numerical issues.
-The filtering schemes remain a popular tool in the development of physics-based subgrid models \cite{juricke2020ocean, mak2023scale, grooms2023backscatter, bagaeva2023} and here we demonstrated their utility for ML-based parameterizations.
-We further learned that testing various discretizations of the subgrid model offers an opportunity to find a numerically stable scheme which is necessary to run online simulations.
+By testing various discretizations of the subgrid model, we were able to find a numerically stable scheme for online simulations.
+Our filtering schemes can be potentially applied to improve the performance of our baseline parameterizations (JHAH15, BSZ24 and GZ21); though such testing is beyond the scope of this study.
+We note that filtering schemes have been consistently used in the literature, showing a potential to improve the performance of other mesoscale eddy parameterizations \cite{grooms2015numerical, juricke2020ocean, mak2023scale, grooms2023backscatter, bagaeva2023}.

-While applying the filtering schemes allows us to improve the physical and numerical properties of the ZB20 parameterization, a number of challenges remain.
-(1) It is difficult to find a single filtering scheme that improves the mean flow and kinetic/potential energies simultaneously.
+While applying the filtering schemes allows us to improve the physical and numerical properties of the ZB20 parameterization, several challenges remain.
+(1) It is difficult to find a single filtering scheme that simultaneously improves the mean state and kinetic/potential energies.
 (2) The proposed filtering approach is applied and tuned a posteriori; how to learn it directly from data is an open question.
-(3) The filtered ZB20 parameterizations do not affect the grid scales, so a supplementary subgrid model that is effective for short waves is needed.
-In this work, the biharmonic Smagorinsky model plays this role.
-(4) Without filters, the ZB20 parameterization is computationally cheap ($1-3\%$ of total runtime).
-However, the filters can increase the computational cost to $5-10\%$ of total runtime.
+(3) The filtered ZB20 parameterizations do not impact the grid scale flow, therefore a supplementary subgrid dissipative model is needed (in this work, we utilize a biharmonic Smagorinsky model).
+(4) Without filters, the ZB20 parameterization is computationally cheap ($2.5\%$ of total runtime).
+However, the filtered parameterizations can take $4-6\%$ of total runtime.